What Can I Do To Stop My Alopecia Areata Symptoms?

 Alopecia areata affects 1-2 percent of the British population, accounting for 2% of new dermatological NHS outpatients each year.

-Scientists have been studying the relationship between AA and autoimmune diseases, coeliac disease, and what causes it for many years.
+Scientists have been studying the relationship between AA and autoimmune diseases, coeliac disease, and what causes alopecia areata for many years.

 New studies show that patients who received auto immunotherapy and changed their diets experienced successful hair regrowth.
 We’ll go over these findings in greater depth below.